 How Soon After Taking Malaria Tablets Can I Try For A Baby

 A life-threatening disease caused by parasites that are transmitted to people through the bites of infected female Anopheles mosquitoes.
-These parasites infect red blood cells causing high fever, shaking chills, sweats, vomiting, muscle pain, headache, anemia.
-First symptoms occur 10 days to 4 weeks post infection, symptoms occur in cycles of ...Read more
+These parasites infect red blood cells, causing high fever, shaking chills, sweats, vomiting, muscle pain, headache, anemia.
+First symptoms occur 10 days to four weeks post infection, symptoms occur in cycles of ...Read more

 Not recommended: Most malaria treatments and preventive regimens do not recommend use while breastfeeding.
 Depending on length of needed and age of baby you could "pump and dump" to ensure milk productiion continues until treatment is done.
 A full discussion with health care provided is needed to get the best and safest regimen. ...Read more

 How long after taking malaria pills can you try to have a baby?
 Are there any effective options that

 Varies with the meds: There are several medications for prevention of malaria when traveling.
 Some are ok for use in pregnancy, while others are not.
 Some stay in the body days to weeks, while others stay in the body many weeks.
 An infectious disease doctor, or a primary care doctor with knowledge of travel medicine or tropical medicine, can look up the details for various drugs and write the prescription. ...Read more

-I was talking an anti malaria tablet which i found out is a folic acid antagonist before i knew i was pregnant can this harm my baby?
+I was talking an anti malaria tablet which I found out is a folic acid antagonist before I knew I was pregnant can this harm my baby?

 Still taking it??: Some antimalaria tablets are not recommended in pregnancy at all, and some are safer (or at least have more data in pregnancy).
 Several drugs are Folic Acid antagonists.
 If you've stopped that drug and are now on prenatal folate, (folic acid) you may be okay.
 The first trimester is very important for organogenesis, though.
 Please discuss with your OB doctor. ...Read more

 I am a breast feeding mother and I took a tablet of lonart anti malaria drug, will it affect my 5months old baby?